-	Who the Essential Skills Course is for: This course is open to AEDP Immersion Graduates.
+Who the Essential Skills Course is for: This course is open to licensed professionals who have completed AEDP Immersion.

 Course Overview: AEDP Essential Skills course will provide practical skills for the application of AEDP as well as a thorough immersion in the theory underlying the practice.
 Our aim is to teach, in both left-brained and right-brained ways, different types of clinical interventions so that participants will emerge with both an understanding and a felt sense of how to “do” AEDP.
 Each day’s teaching will include didactic presentations of theory along with video of actual sessions conducted by AEDP Faculty followed by small group experiential exercises.

 Instructional Methodology: AEDP skills are introduced with their theoretical foundations and then with illustrations by way of clinical videotapes; skills are then practiced in group experiential exercises.
 In online courses, exceptionally effective experiential exercises are held in online “breakout rooms.”

 Faculty, Experiential Assistants and Clinical Video: These are the hallmarks of all AEDP trainings.
 In AEDP, we pride ourselves in how thoroughly and deeply we seek to both undo professional aloneness and engage in rigorous clinical teaching.
 Our faculty are excellent as academics, clinicians and teachers.
 Participants deeply appreciate how effectively faculty presenters’ clinical video demonstrates “AEDP in action.”
 And faculty have skilled accompaniment from a large number of Experiential Assistants – up to and often including one Experiential Assistant for every four participants.
 Participants rave about the excellent attention and support they receive in this unique learning environment.

 To see a listing of AEDP therapists who act as Experiential Assistants, click here.